vhnam/vibe-connect-docs/src/content/docs/en/pain-points.md

 title: Underserved Needs (Pain Points)
 ---

-# 💔 Underserved Needs (Pain Points)

-This table lists the **Core Pain Points** that existing social networking and monitoring solutions fail to address, which allows **VibeConnect** to define its competitive advantage.

 | Area                         | Underserved Need (Pain Point)                                                                                                                                         | Persona Most Affected   | How VibeConnect Solves It                                                                             |
 | :--------------------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :---------------------- | :---------------------------------------------------------------------------------------------------- |
 | **1.
 Social Experience**     | **Pressure for Perfection:** Current social apps force users to edit and pose, leading to inauthenticity.                                                             | Maya                    | Focus on **Instant Camera** and **No Filter Policy**.                                                 |